NVIDIA/GenerativeAIExamples/README.md

 One of the key use cases in Generative AI is enabling users to ask questions and receive answers based on their enterprise data corpus.
 This blueprint demonstrates how to set up a RAG solution that uses NVIDIA NIM and GPU-accelerated components.
 By default, this blueprint leverages the NVIDIA-hosted models available in the [NVIDIA API Catalog](https://build.nvidia.com).
-However, you can replace these models with your own locally-deployed NIMs to meet specific data governance and latency requirements.
+However, you can replace these models with your own locally-deployed NVIDIA NIM microservices to meet specific data governance and latency requirements.

 ## Target Audience